 Until that point, standard health and safety risk assessment and controls should be applied.
 For example, when the first few cases of pandemic influenza start to appear in the UK, there will be no available vaccine.
 A local risk assessment should be carried out.
 Patients may need to be isolated and staff may need to use properly fitting FFP3 respirators together with other personal protective equipment coupled with stringent hygiene precautions to provide the best protection available.

-Specific advice for cleaning staff in hospital and similar clinical settings is given in section 6 of ‘Pandemic influenza: Guidance for infection control in hospitals and primary care settings: November 2007’.
+Specific advice for cleaning staff in hospital and similar clinical settings is given in sector specific guidance from the Department of Health:

 Cleaning staff in other settings, particularly those involved in cleaning areas where there is a large public turnover, should be reminded of the need to ensure a personal hygiene routine of hand washing (i.e. using soap and water and thoroughly drying) after contact with communal objects/surfaces.